wt-854/pro-mern-stack-2/README.md

 Issues faced:
   1. Unable to initialise Google OAuth because of React environment issue with 'api'; Cannot read/call variables from environment file but unable to figure out why
-  2. Unable to deploy on Heroku because of missing viriables from above error
+  2. Unable to deploy on Heroku because of missing variables from above error